-As the name suggests agile self-assessments are intended to be tools for agile teams.
-The result of an assessment helps a team to know how they are doing to help them improve themselves.
+As the name suggests, agile self-assessments are intended to be tools for agile teams.
+The result of an assessment helps a team to know how they are doing to improve themselves.
 Therefore the results of an assessment are intended to be used by the team alone.
-They should not be used by managers to evaluate the team performance or to compare and rate teams.
+They should not be used by managers to evaluate the team’s performance or to compare and rate teams.

 Agile retrospectives are another great way for teams to reflect and improve their way of working (read more on how to do them in our book Getting Value out of Agile Retrospectives).
-They help team to learn observing and analyzing their way of working and define their own improvement actions.
+They help teams to learn to observe and analyze their way of working and define their own improvement actions.
 Many skills that team members develop doing retrospectives are also usable to do self-assessments, so investing in retrospectives makes sense.

 I already talked about assessing values over practices and why self-assessments are intended to be used only by the team and not by their managers.
 In our discussion in the open space and afterwards on the meetup forum several tools and checklists were brought up to do self-assessments and also several models and frameworks were mentioned that can be used to develop your own assessment.
 Some of them were already on my list of Agile Self-assessments tools and checklist, but there were also some new ones which I added (thanks guys!):